 Many Economy 7 meters are set to Greenwich Mean Time.
 And some use clocks which STAY on GMT, even when the clocks go forward at the end of March.

 "That's bonkers in the 21st century," you might think.
 It causes problems because you could end up using electrical appliances during what you think is off-peak, when in fact you're paying the pricey peak rate.
-If you set the dishwasher or washing machine to come on just after midnight during British Summer Time, the Economy 7 meter might still be on GMT.

 Find out EXACTLY what your cheap hours are during BST.
 Sometimes a supplier will slap a sticker on your meter, telling you off-peak and peak periods during GMT and BST.